gagliardetto/solana-go/README.md

   // OR
   {
+    // There is a more general instruction decoder;
+    // before you can use you `solana.DecodeInstruction`,
-    // There is a more general instruction decoder (you need to register a decoder for each program ID beforehand using solana.DecodeInstruction) decodedInstruction, err := solana.DecodeInstruction(
+    // you must to register a decoder for each program ID beforehand
+    // by using `solana.RegisterInstructionDecoder`.
+    decodedInstruction, err := solana.DecodeInstruction(
       system.ProgramID,
       i0.ResolveInstructionAccounts(&tx.Message),